Second Wind And Oxygen Debt

 LUNG CAPACITIES

-• INSPIRATORY CAPACITY: – IT means the maximum amount of air inhales after a normal tidal expiration.
+• INSPIRATORY CAPACITY: – IT means the maximum amount of air inhaled after a normal tidal expiration.

 • EXPIRATORY CAPACITY: – It means the maximum amount of air exhaled after normal tidal inspiration.